Compressed Sensing Plus Motion (CS+M): A New Perspective for Improving Undersampled MR Image Reconstruction: Related work

+The problem of MRI reconstruction from highly undersampled dynamic measurements has been widely investigated in the community.
+In this section, we review the existing techniques in this context.

-The potential and benefits of using CS in MRI have been demonstrated in different works starting with the pioneering work reported by Lustig et al. in~\cite{Lusting::2007}, and then following by different approaches such as k-t SPARSE~\cite{LustigktSPARSE::2006}, k-t SPARSE-SENSE~\cite{Otazo::2010} and L1-SPIRiT~\cite{LustigSPIRiT::2010}, in which CS implications have been applied alone or in combination with parallel imaging.
+The potential and benefits of using CS in MRI have been demonstrated in different works starting with the pioneering work by Lustig et al. in~\citep{Lusting::2007}, and followed by different approaches such as k-t SPARSE~\citep{LustigktSPARSE::2006}, k-t SPARSE-SENSE~\cite{Otazo::2010} and L1-SPIRiT~\citep{LustigSPIRiT::2010}, in which CS implications have been applied alone or in combination with parallel imaging.

-A different direction based on low-rank matrix completion, which extends the idea of CS, has gained the attention of other scientists that have explored the effects of applying either local or global low-rank constraints.
-Liang in~\cite{Liang::2007} proposed to compute temporal basis functions, using singular value decomposition, as a new form to achieve MR image reconstruction from undersampled \textit{k-}space data.
-This work set the basis and the motivation in the use of principal component analysis (PCA) for reconstructing a small subset of \emph{k}-space data (e.g.~\cite{Pedersen::2009,Feng::2013,Velikina::2015}).
-The idea of computing locally low-rank (LLR) constraint, in the context of undersampled MR image reconstruction, was reported in~\cite{Trzasko::2011,Zhang::2015,Miao::2016}, in which spatiotemporal correlations were analysed in small regions.
-Although LLR has been suggested to decrease computational load~\cite{Trzasko::2011}, in comparison to global low-rank constraint, it comes at the expense of dealing with block artefacts~\cite{Saucedo::2017}.
+A different direction based on low-rank matrix completion, which extends the idea of CS, has gained the attention of other scientists who have explored the effects of applying either local or global low-rank constraints.
+Liang in~\citep{Liang::2007} proposed to compute temporal basis functions, using singular value decomposition, as a new form to achieve MR image reconstruction from undersampled \textit{k,t-}space data.
+This work sets the basis and the motivation in the use of principal component analysis (PCA) for reconstructing a small subset of \textit{k,t}-space data (e.g.~\citep{Feng::2013,Pedersen::2009,Velikina::2015}).
+The idea of computing locally low-rank (LLR) constraint, in the context of undersampled MR image reconstruction, was reported in~\citep{Miao::2016,Trzasko::2011,Zhang::2015}, in which spatiotemporal correlations were analysed in small regions.
+Although LLR has been suggested to decrease computational load~\citep{Trzasko::2011}, in comparison to global low-rank constraint, it comes at the expense of dealing with block artefacts~\citep{Saucedo::2017}.